itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

 ## Introduction

 _TL;DR This is a project to help you interpret/emulate BrianF*ck programs in Python.
-You can either use the interpreters/emulators_
-_that are already bunlded with it or easily create custom ones that follow the exact specifications you need._
+You can either use the interpreters /emulators that are already bundled with it or easily create custom ones that follow the exact specifications you need._

-Since BF was originally designed to be an easy-to-compile language (not really caring if it was actually useful), the job of creating a personal interpreter for it is almost trivial.
-Originally created as _"Oh No Another Tiny BF Emulator"_, I created this project because I wanted to do some debugging in BF, and using a custome interpreter allowed me to know where to look.
+Since BF was originally designed to be an easy2compile language (not really caring if it was actually useful), the job of creating a personal interpreter for it is straight-forward.
+Originally created as _"Oh No Another Tiny BF Emulator"_, I created this project because I wanted to do some debugging in BF, and using a custom interpreter allowed me to know where to look.

 However, I realized there was potential for more.
 The hooks I was using for debugging could be abstracted, creating a more customizable program.
 Following that same logic, certain behaviours could be made controllable by initialization arguments, allowing the user to create a huge number of different BF interpreters/machines.
 This is important since [BF is not a thoroughly defined language](https://en.wikipedia.org/wiki/Brainfuck#Portability_issues), and issues like cell-size, computer number format (8-bits/16-bits, signed/unsigned, etc) or pointer behaviour after going beyond the threshold are not defined and can be decided by each programmer.

 As such, ONABOBFE4P can be though as a Multi-specification BrainF*ck interpreter/emulator with hooks to enable customized behaviour and easy debugging.

 ## How to run